Online Help

 .

-- Ignore subdirectories at all
+Ignore subdirectories

-- Do not compare subdirectories at all
+Do not compare subdirectories at all

 If this option is selected, ExamDiff Pro will not attempt to compare subdirectories.

-- Compare subdirectories only to determine their status
+Compare subdirectories only to determine their status

 If this option is selected, ExamDiff Pro will try to figure out whether contents of two subdirectories differ, and the subdirectories will be marked as identical or different.

-- Compare subdirectories recursively
+Compare subdirectories recursively

 If this option is selected, ExamDiff Pro will compare files in subdirectories recursively.

-- Ignore subdirectories at all
+Ignore subdirectories

 These options select what type of comparison of matching files should be performed.

-- Perform file metadata comparison
+- Compare file metadata first

 If this option is selected, ExamDiff Pro will perform the selected tests below on each pair of files, in order, until it can conclude that the files are either identical or different.
+If none of the selected options apply for a pair of files, ExamDiff Pro will fall back to file content comparison (see above).

 Note that enabling any of the "Consider" options below risks inaccuracies in comparison, because it is possible for two files to have identical attributes but still be different (though the likelihood of this is infinitesimal if CRCs are compared), and it is also possible for files to have different attributes but still be considered identical (for example, if white space is ignored).

-- Consider files with same size and timestamp identical
+- Consider files with different times different

 - Consider files with different sizes different